-" Prolonged high blood-sugar levels damage various tissues in the body including those of blood vessels that reduce the blood flow to hair follicles. "
+" Prolonged, high blood-sugar levels damage various tissues in the body including those of blood vessels in hair follicles. "

-People who suffer from diabetes are at higher risk of suffering from hair loss.
-There are various reasons why diabetes increases the risk for hair loss:
+People who suffer from diabetes are at a higher risk of suffering from hair loss due to these following reasons:

-1. High Blood Sugar Levels trigger inflammation.
-Many studies showed that chronic inflammation is closely linked to diabetes.
+1. High blood sugar levels trigger inflammation.
+Many studies showed that chronic inflammation is closely associated with diabetes.
 Chronic inflammation is an autoimmune condition, the same type of condition that triggers alopecia areata.
-People who suffer from type 1 diabetes are at higher risk of suffering from alopecia areata, a hair loss condition characterised by smooth bald patches on the scalp.
+People who suffer from type 1 diabetes are at a higher risk of suffering from alopecia areata, a hair loss condition characterised by smooth bald patches on the scalp.

-3. Diabetes often increases the stress levels both physically and mentally that can cause hormonal imbalances, one of the major factors in hair loss.
+3. Diabetes often increases the stress levels both physically and mentally that can cause further hormonal imbalances.
+Hormonal imbalances are one of the major factors in hair loss.

 " FANTASTIC!
 Dear Henry, today my hair loss patient who started using Henry Tianus Hair Loss Solution Products one week ago, came to my clinic and told me that Henry Tianus products are FANTASTIC.
 His hair look healthier and stronger already.
 Congratulation Henry, good job. " dr. Agustin Blanch, Spain learn more >>>